-With all the recent posts on this blog about ethics, it's fitting that we recently received a press release on this book by pseudonymous author Python Bonkers.
-The press release mentions ASBPE's ethics survey:
+With all the recent posts on this blog about ethics, it's fitting that we recently received a press release on

 A new novel, with a somewhat deceiving title (A Million Little Pieces of Feces - the fake memoir that is so much more fun than James Frey's) -- echoing a different, recent ethical publishing dilemma -- satirizes the compromised ethics at play in the fictional offices of American Tractor Times magazine.
 This trade magazine's office environment is a textbook illustration of the breakdown in barriers between the advertising and editorial departments.